xobs/ax2xx-code/README.md

     135 | Write 527 bytes without any CMDs
     175 | Write 527 bytes with an address

+NSRCL:  Source address for NAND transfers.
+Actual address is calculated as (SFR_A3<<8+SFR_A2)*8.

+NSRCH:  Source address for NAND transfers, high byte.

 NADD0..4: NAND address registers.
 These define, in order, which address to specify when sending a NAND command.
 These registers are reset after each NAND command that uses addresses.
 For example, if you set NADD0..4 and then call NCMD6 (read status), this will not change the values of NADD0..4.
 As a special case, NCMD2 (read ID) seems to store some sort of data in NCMD0..4.
 The data it stores is not the actual NAND ID.